TBD54566975/developer.tbd.website/site/blog/2023-10-11-dif-hackathon.md

 <!--truncate-->

-The Decentralized Identity Foundation is hosting a hackthon for people both new and experienced with decentralized identity.
+The Decentralized Identity Foundation is hosting a hackathon for people both new and experienced with decentralized identity.

 We're thrilled to sponsor a Web5 challenge worth $5,000 in prizes.